 What if you can't legally get out of jury service, but want to avoid being picked for an actual trial?
 Homer Simpson's sage advice: "Getting out of jury duty is easy.
 The trick is to say you're prejudiced against all races."
 Well, not exactly.
 While it's true that lawyers or the judge will dismiss a juror who is openly biased against one of the parties in the case, don't pull a Homer.
 Once you've heard an overview of the case, you can simply claim that you are unable be fair and impartial, and they'll let you go [source: Warner].

-For lots more information about the U.S. judicial system and famously controversial court cases, check out the links on the next page.
+For lots more information about the U.S. judicial system and famously controversial court cases, check out the links below.